ar-yevhenii/ar-yevhenii.github.io/_pages/about.md

 ## 🖥 Backend Engineering

-Currently, I work as a **Backend Engineer** at JSC “Ukrposhta” for two years, focusing on:
+Currently, I have been working as a **Backend Engineer** at JSC “Ukrposhta” for two years, focusing on:

 - Development of an **Order Management System (OMS)**;
 - Integration of OMS with the State Fiscal Service using a FastAPI wrapper for a legacy Java project;